mblais/fibery-script-management/README.md

 Push local Javascript Button and Rule actions back to Fibery workspace.
 This will OVERWRITE Fibery script actions, so make sure the curent Workspace scripts are backed up.
 A `pull --fake` command (without `--cache`) will download the current Workspace scripts to local cache; `--fake` prevents overwriting your lcoal script files.

 If the `--nofiles` option is specified, local Button and Rule script source files will be ignored, and their cached definitions will be pushed instead.
-In this case not only the actions will be pushed but also the complete cached automation definitions.
+In this case not only action scripts will be pushed but also the complete cached automation definitions.
 This allows restoring complete Button/Rule definitions from old cached versions.

 Use the filter options to limit what Spaces/DBs/Buttons/Rules will be updated: